MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 slug: setting-up-collisions
 ---

 You are going to set up collision handling so that your game finally becomes as frustrating as *Flappy Bird*.
-Any good game needs to be unforgiving and frustrating, right?
+Any good game needs to be unforgivingly savage and frustrating, right?

-I would recommend you have a look at Apple's own documentation on the subject of [Working with Collisions and Contacts.](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW14) It can be a little bit confusing when you first start, so don't worry if you don't understand everything at once.
+I would recommend you have a look at Apple's documentation on the subject of [Working with Collisions and Contacts.](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW14) It can be a little bit confusing when you first start, so don't worry if you don't understand everything at once.

-In our setup of collisions we are going to use the *Scene Editor* as much as possible to keep the code as lean as possible, in later tutorials we will expand on physics based collision setup in code.
+In the setup of collisions you are going to use the *Scene Editor* as much as possible, in later tutorials you will expand this knowledge implementing physics setup in code.

 #Obstacle physics

+The current obstacle has no physics bodies, let's fix that.

 > [action]
-> First, open *Obstacle.sks*, select either carrot.
+> Open *Obstacle.sks*, make the following changes to both **carrots** and the invisible **goal** section.
-> Enable physics by changing the *Body Type* to `Bounding rectangle` and untick the subsequent 4 boxes.
+> Enable physics by setting the *Body Type* to `Bounding rectangle` and uncheck the subsequent 4 boxes.
 >
 > ![Carrot physics](../Tutorial-Images/xcode_spritekit_obstacle_physics_collision_properties.png)
 >
-> Next set the *Category Mask* to `2` and the *Contact Mask* to `1`, repeat this for the other carrot.
+> Set the *Category Mask* to `2` and the *Contact Mask* to `1`
-> Then modify the invisible goal sprite in the middle with one difference, set the *Category Mask* to `8`.
 >
+> One little tweak for the invisible goal sprite, set the *Category Mask* to `8`.
+>

+#Physics Categories

-Every physics body in a scene can be assigned to up to 32 different categories, each corresponding to a bit in the 32 bit mask.
+Every physics body in a scene can be assigned up to 32 different categories, each corresponding to a bit in a 32 bit mask.
-You notice those really big numbers, they are the integer value of `2` to the power `32` which represents every bit in the 32 bit mask being 1, this also means that that the body will collide with every other body and is the default behavior.
+You notice those really big numbers, they are the integer value of `2` to the power `32` which represents every bit in the 32 bit mask being 1, this also means that this body will collide with **every** other body and is the default behavior.

 Think about separating your *Categories* into logical groups, for example: